Mynigma/HTMLPurifier/README.md

   - Goto `Editor > Add Build Phase > Copy Files`.
   - Expand the newly created Build Phase and change it's destination to "Frameworks".
   - Click the `+` icon and select `HTMLPurifier.framework`.
+  - Add `config.plist` and `entities.plist` to your projects `copy bundle resources` list.
-  - You may need to add an recursive header-search-path to your build settings
+  - You may need to add an recursive header-search-path to your build settings.
 4. **For iOS**
   - Will follow soon.
 5. Use it.